phosp4/the-sausage-game-strategy/README.md

 # Project Android

 This repository contains the source code for the **The Sausage Game** app developed as part of the VMA course at UPJS.
-It uses Kotlin/Java with libGDX game engine.
+It uses Java with libGDX game engine.

 ## Structure